 Have you ever had fictitious characters come to life or help you with your writing?
 I’d love to know about them.
 Leave the details in the comments section.

 If you missed my previous Diversity With A Twist posts, here they are.

 Where do you start when writing fiction?
 Continue reading

 Are the stories we tell based on our previous lives?
 Continue reading

 Do words ever play tricks on you?
 This is how I overcome the critics who told me I’d never become a writer.
 Continue reading

 Copyright © 2021 Hugh W. Roberts – All rights reserved.

 Hugh W. Roberts lives in Swansea, South Wales, in the United Kingdom.

-Hugh gets his inspiration for writing from various avenues including writing prompts, photos, eavesdropping and while out walking his dogs, Although he was born in Wales, he has lived around various parts of the United Kingdom, including London where he lived and worked for 27 years.
+Hugh gets his inspiration for writing from various avenues, including writing prompts, photos, eavesdropping, and while walking his dogs.
+Although he was born in Wales, he has lived in various parts of the United Kingdom, including London, where he lived and worked for 27 years.

 Hugh suffers from a mild form of dyslexia but, after discovering blogging, decided not to allow the condition to stop his passion for writing.
 Since creating his blog ‘Hugh’s Views & News’ in February 2014, he has built up a strong following and now writes every day.
 Always keen to promote other bloggers, authors and writers, Hugh enjoys the interaction blogging brings and has built up a group of online friends.